dib-lab/2022-paper-branchwater-software/manuscript.md

 https://www.ncbi.nlm.nih.gov/sra.
-We then downloaded all runs for all accessions and streamed them into `sourmash sketch dna` with parameters `-p k=21,31,51,scaled=1000,abund` and saved them as individual gzipped JSON files for each input run.
+We then downloaded all runs for all accessions and streamed them into `sourmash sketch dna` with parameters `-p k=21,31,51,scaled=1000,abund` and saved them as individual gzipped JSON files (each containing 3 sketches) for each input run.

-The resulting metagenome data set sizes were XXX TB.
-(Describe number, sum, average, median, mode of sketch file sizes.)
+The resulting catalog contains 767,277 metagenome data sets as of YYY.
+The size of all sketches together is 7.5 TB, representing ZZZ PB of original files.
+The average sketch file size is 9.7 MB, and the median is 570kb.
+The largest 10,000 data sets comprise 30% of the total sketch sizes.

+(show distribution of metadata names)

 ### Implementation of sra_search - rust; uses sourmash core.

+CTB: rename program to branchwater?

-The `sra_search` program implements the following steps:
+The `sra_search` program is built in Rust on top of the sourmash Rust library for loading and comparing sketches.
+It implements the following steps:

-1. Loads the query sketches into memory from a list of files.
+1. Loads all query sketches into memory from a list of files.
 2. Loads the list of filenames containing subject sketches to search.
 3. In a Rust closure function executed in parallel for each subject sketch filename,
    a. loads the subject sketch from the file;